 - Correctional Officers Physical Abilities Test (COPAT)

 - intake interview – conducted by a Recruiting Detective, this includes a review of your Integrity and Lifestyle Questionnaire

 - polygraph examination

 - background investigation

-Training for new Jail Guards is approximately one month in duration.
+Training for new Jail Guards is approximately 10 weeks in duration.
 It takes place on weekday evenings and on weekends in Vancouver.
-You will be paid during training, and sworn in as a Jail Guard once you successfully complete the training program.
+You will be paid during training, and sworn in as a Jail Guard.
 Training includes, but is not limited to:

 - legal studies